-In fact, last year Mark and I spent a good chunk of time in Catalonia and Valencia.
-There we wandered to small inland villages and walked the streets of busy cities.
-Somehow, it didn’t leave a feeling that we wanted to return, perhaps rent an apartment for a longer period of time and stay.
-Perhaps the reason was that the scenery and nature reminded us a lot about Southern California where our life was too stressful, I am not sure.
+Yet, for some reason, it didn’t leave a feeling that we wanted to return, perhaps rent an apartment for a longer period of time and discover more of the region.
+Maybe the reason was that the scenery and nature reminded us a lot about Southern California where our life was too stressful, I am not sure.
 But the southwest of Spain didn’t impress us as much as the north.

 Northern Spain is Greener and Cooler

 I remember how dry and kind of dead the grass and plants in southern Spain looked at the end of November.
 And this is how they look like during most of the year.
 I know, every winter rain brings them back to life but late spring and summer heat and sun make them fade away again.

 It is very common for Spain to be portrayed as a country with sun-scorched mountains and plains with endless olive plantations.
 I think it deserves its title when we look at the bigger part of Spain.
 But after a visit to Cantabria, Asturias, Galicia, and Basque counties, it comes as a pleasant surprise how green actually vegetation can get.
 And not only during the winter.
 Even in summer, it gets so green and so bright that you easily get stunned by the natural beauty around.